 with different dimension requirements, or have cost limitations.
 To accommodate this,

 presenters may size their posters to fit within our minimum and maximum requirements.

 - The minimum size for Discover USC posters, and for Graduation with Leadership Distinction eligibility, is 2 feet by 3 feet (oriented vertically or horizontally).

 - To fully utilize your allotted space, the recommended size is four feet high by 3.5 feet wide (this size is typically used for research).
 These dimensions will allow two posters to fit side by side on the poster boards.

 - The maximum allowable size is four feet by four feet (the outer vertical edge will curl around the display board if the poster is four-feet wide).

 - The Center for Integrative and Experiential Learning offers poster templates for ideas on how you might showcase your experiences within and beyond the classroom.
 You can also create your own design instead of using a template.

-On presentation day, the Exhibit Hall (Columbia Metropolitan Convention Center lower level) will open 30 minutes prior to the beginning of your session, and displays must be up by the start time.
+On presentation day, the poster rooms will open 30 minutes prior to the beginning of your session, and displays must be up by the start time.
 All materials must be removed immediately after the session.
 If you have to leave early, you must make arrangements for removal.
 Any items left will be thrown away.

 The Office of Undergraduate Research has prepared a variety of support documents designed to help undergraduate presenters make the most of their presentations.